The melodrama of “Downton Abbey” has come to New York City.

 Sophie McShera (Daisy) adds: “Everything is as it was when we were filming."

 The show aired for six seasons with more than 26 million viewers in its final season, per NBC, making it the highest-rated PBS drama of all time.
 It won 15 Emmys and 16 nominations during its run as well as three Golden Globes, a BAFTA and four Screen Actors Guild awards.

-The traveling exhibit at 218 W. 57th St., between Broadway and Seventh Avenue, will run daily from 10 a.m. to 8 p.m. through a yet-to-be-determined date in the spring.
-Tickets are $30.
+The traveling exhibit at 218 W. 57th St., between Broadway and Seventh Avenue, will run daily from 10 a.m. to 8 p.m.
+Tickets are $30 through April 2.
 Visit downtonexhibition.com for more information.

 Here’s a look at the sets you’ll be able to walk through and the costumes you can see up close while humming that gripping theme song.